ramendraSingh12/linkList/README.md

-LinkList code with temolate function please check and review it
+LinkList code with template function please check and review it